R-mode constraints from neutron star equation of state: Analytical solutions of the TOV equations

 and the structure function is simple ${\cal F}(x)=1$.
 Actually, there is no physical justification for this solution since: a) the energy density does not vanish on the surface of the star and b) the speed of sound is infinite.
 Nevertheless, the interiors of dense neutron stars are of nearly uniform density and this solution has some interest~\cite{Schutz-85}.
-The solution is applicable for $\beta < 4/9$ otherwise the central pressure becomes infinite.\\ {\bf Tolman VI variant (N=1)}: The density distribution is given by~\cite{Postnikov-010}
+The solution is applicable for $\beta < 4/9$ otherwise the central pressure becomes infinite.